-First, here are eight reasons why you should be using SVG:
+First, here are eight reasons why you should be using SVG as part of your workflow and for responsive web design.

 The complete guide to SVG: quick links